-SECTION ONE: Obtaining Substance/Drug Related Information
+Section One: Obtaining Drug Related Information

-Q 1.
-What substances/drugs are available in Kilkenny?
+Q. 1.
+What drugs are available in Kilkenny?

-Some comments made were - 'Everything, anything you want', 'Whatever you want - it can begot', 'Any type of drug that any young person wants is available in Kilkenny city'.
+Some comments made were - 'Everything, anything you want', 'Whatever you want - it can be got', 'Any type of drug that any young person -wants is available in Kilkenny city '.

 - 1. Cannabis.
 The overall feeling was summed up by one individual 'Cannabis is freely available'. - 2.
-Magic mushrooms are extremely popular, when in season. - 3.
-Cocaine is available 'if you want to get your bands on it' the majority said, a few people felt that there were 'small amounts' of cocaine in Kilkenny. - 4.
-Ecstasy e.g. Mitsu, Mitsubishi street name.
+Magic mushrooms are extremely popular, when in season - 3.
+Cocaine is available 'if you want to get your hands on it' the majority said, a few people felt that there were a 'small amounts' of cocaine in Kilkenny. - 4.
+Ecstacy e.g. Mitsu, Mitsibishi street name - 5.
+LSD/Acid/Trips - 6.
+Solvents.
+'From lighter fuel to underarm deodorant and glue', petrol, aerosols, tippex especially gas, 'glue sniffing seems to be a seasonal activity' one person said.
+Another said 'I would consider anything under my kitchen sink a drug, that is where the kids are starting from'

-5. LSD/Acid/Trips

-- 6. Solvents.
-'From lighter fuel to underarm deodorant and glue', petrol, aerosols, tippex and especially gas, 'glue sniffing seems to be a seasonal activity' one person said.
-Another said 'I would consider anything under my kitchen sink a drug, that is where the kids are starting from'. - 7.
-Alcohol is commonplace, especially cheap lager and cider, 'this is the biggest social problem' was the overall feeling. - 8.
-Cigarettes are common place 'these can be bought singly if you want,' one person said 'if you go down the town, youngsters from 13 years are going in buying 20 or 30'. - 9.
-Speed, e.g. 'pink champagne'. - 10.
-Prescribed and 'over the counter' pills, tranquillisers and painkillers, are widely misused. the drugs which were widely mentioned were D5's, Librium, Rohypnol, 'the date rape drug is available and the demand is growing for it', uppers, downers, valium (Roches) and steroids.

-11. Heroin - people are dabbling, 'it isn't that big yet though' one person commented.
-Another person said 'Heroin isn't as readily available but if you want it you can get it, it is coming in big time'.
+- 7. Alcohol is common place, especially cheap lager and cider, 'this biggest social problem' was the overall feeling. - 8.
+Cigarettes are common place 'these can be bought singly if you want' One person said 'if you go down the town, youngsters from 13 years are going in buying 20 or 30'. - 9.
+Speed - 10.
+Prescribed and 'over the counter' pills, tranquillisers and painkillers, are widely misused. the drugs which were widely mentioned were -D5's, librium, rohyphonol, 'the date rape drug is available and the demand is growing for it', uppers, downers, valium, roches and steroids. - 11.
+Heroin people are dabbling, it isn't that big yet though.
+One person said 'Heroin isn't as readily available but if you want it you can get it, it is coming in big time'

-Q 2.
-Who are the people using the substances available?
+Q.2 Who are the people using the substances available?

-The findings suggest that the use and misuse of substances in Kilkenny is not confined to any age bracket, gender or socio- economic background such as the so-called 'working classes'.
-However, it was acknowledged that when individuals from lower socio-economic backgrounds begin using substances on a regular basis financial difficulties can arise which take on a cyclical nature.
-In these circumstances, many felt, breaking the cycle of usage and addiction becomes more difficult as paying for treatment does not become an option when they cannot afford it and free help is not always available.
-One person ended a discussion by stating '[In Kilkenny] all ranges of people [are misusing substances.
-It is] not just 'one group'.
+The findings suggest that the use and misuse of substances in Kilkenny is not confined to any age bracket, gender or socio-economic background such as the so-called 'working classes'.
+One person said of Kilkenny, 'All ranges of people [are misusing substances.
+It is] not just 'one group'